capncapes/portfolio-iro/git.md

 `git checkout -- file.md`: Discards changes made to `file.md` since beginning work with the current directory.

+### `clean`

+Cleans the working tree by removing untracked files.

+`git clean -fd`: Removes untracked directories and untracked files from the current branch.

 ### `commit`

 Stores the current content of the index in a new commit.
 A message must be added describing the commit using the syntax `git commit -m "message"`, with the message string wrapped in quotes.